RoKu-1999/ML_Workloads_Final/README.md

   - https://www.cs.toronto.edu/~kriz/cifar.html

 The datasets should be located in the corresponding experiments folder, under datasets_all folder.
-A given installation script is provided in dataset_download.sh
+A given installation script is provided in download_datasets.sh

 ### Experiments